navalex/docs/extra/troubleshooting.md

 You can change the port to be used in the `docker-compose.yml` file (default is port 80).

+### Error for react watcher for admin/client not working on Windows 10

+While using API-Platform with Docker for Windows, you'll probably have an issue with ReactJS file Watcher, which is not working by default due to an issue with the VM.
+To fix it, just add this to the container .env file, related to the ReactJS Troobleshooting doc:

+    CHOKIDAR_USEPOLLING=true

+Then restart the container and all should work now.

 ## Using API Platform and JMS Serializer in the same project

 For the latest versions of [JMSSerializerBundle](http://jmsyst.com/bundles/JMSSerializerBundle), there is no conflict so everything should work out of the box.